 Built in 1818, Bethlehem Academy is a historic landmark in Elizabethtown, Kentucky.
-Constructed by Bishop Flaget and the Sisters of Charity in Nazareth, Bethlehem Academy was a school for girls, now deserted, that can be found off St. John Road of Hardin County.
+Constructed by Bishop Flaget and the Sisters of Charity in Nazareth, Bethlehem Academy was a school for girls that can be found off St. John Road of Hardin County.

 In 1830, Mother Agnes the Sisters of Loretto started a boarding school for girls in this mansion, adding another wing to the home in 1848.
 The school had room for twenty-five students who came during the day, and seventy-five students who lived on site, teaching grades 1st-12th.
 The nuns worked on the 580-acre farm raising cotton, flax, sheep, and cattle.
 They spun their own yarn and wove linens for the school dorm, eventually hiring farm hands to help out, allowing them to focus on education.

 The school stopped it's high school education in in 1951, continuing to teach elementary school students until it officially closed in 1959.
 It was sold to be used for farming, but a fire ruined a portion of the mansion.
 Edith Ray purchased the property in 1970 and began renovations, hiring artists to paint murals along the walls.
 Renovations lasted until 1981.
 Ray's intention was to create a gathering space for artists and poets, but it doesn't appear the idea ever came to fruition.

 The Academy has been converted into a number of different facilities since it closed down, including a bed-and-breakfast hotel and a restaurant.
 It is on the National Historic Listing and is currently for sale at $2,000,000.
 Oh, and it's home to ghosts, too!